Udayan-Singh/Udayan-Singh/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Twitter: https://twitter.com/twt4udayan
+- 📫 Reach out to me on LinkedIn: https://www.linkedin.com/in/udayan-singh-0806001b9/

 <!---
 Udayan-Singh/Udayan-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.